-In addition to its regular programs of study, the seminary has specialized programs that offer instruction in Spanish, German, and Korean.
-Southwestern Seminary offers the entire Master of Theological Studies program online in Spanish as well as a series of courses in Spanish that culminate in the completion of a concentration in Hispanic Studies.
-The seminary also has a Doctor of Ministry Program for students residing in Korea and a Master of Arts in

-Theology program in Bonn, Germany.
+In addition to its regular programs of study, the seminary has specialized programs that offer instruction in Spanish, German, Korean, and Mandarin.
+Southwestern Seminary offers the entire Master of Theological Studies program online in Spanish and Mandarin.
+The seminary also has a Doctor of Ministry Program for students residing in Korea and a Master of Arts in Theology program in Bonn, Germany.
 These and other programs demonstrate the seminary's commitment to train pastors and church leaders for the numerous socio-linguistic groups in this country and around the world.